-- Prior to release, each lot of this reagent was tested using the precommended test methods listed in this IFU.
-The tests complied with the test requirements as stated in the current version/issue of the "Guidelines for the Blood Transfusion Services in the United Kingdom". - 2.
-Specificity of source monoclonal antibodies is demonstrated using a panel of antigen-negative cells. - The Quality Control of the reagent was performed using red cells with phenotypes that were verified by a UK blood transfusion centre and had been washed with PBS or Isotonic saline prior to use. - The performance of the regents was confirmed against well-established CE marked comparator IVD reagent(s) in in a comparison study where the reagents were tested in parallel with all recommended methods.
+- 1. Prior to release, each lot of Rh reagent was tested using the recommended test methods listed in this IFU.
+The tests complied with the test requirements as stated in the current version/issue of the "Guidelines for the Blood - Transfusion Services in the United Kingdom" and the "Common Specifications.
+2. Specificity of source Monoclonal antibodies is demonstrated using a panel of antigen-negative cells - 3.
+The Quality Control of the reagents was performed using red cells with phenotypes that were verified by a UK blood transfusion centre and had been washed with PBS or Isotonic saline prior to use. - 4.
+The Quality Control of the reagents was performed using red cells with phenotypes that were verified by a UK blood transfusion centre and had been washed with PBS or Isotonic saline prior to use. - 5.
+The performance of the regents was confirmed against well-established CE marked comparator IVD reagent(s) in in a comparison study where the reagents were tested in parallel with all recommended methods.
 The overall statistical analysis results of the study are shown below: